emtee40/leavjenn.github.io/m3u8_downloader/m3u8_Downloader_Plugin_schema.md

 # m3u8 Downloader Plugin schema

-Note: you don't nned to create any `Activity` for a plugin.
+Note: you don't need to create any `Activity` for a plugin.
 Normally, a `Service` is enough.

 ## 1. Import `.aidl` files
 Create a new project.
 In folder `[packageName]\src\main` , create new folder path `\aidl\com\leavjenn\m3u8downloader`.
 Then, add the following 2 `.aidl` files in this folder.